-Property is commonly owned in three ways: (1) individual ownership, (2) ownership in common with another, and (3) joint ownership with rights of survivorship (all owners are in equally and if one joint owner dies, the remaining owners split the decedent's share).
+Property is commonly owned in three ways: (1) individual ownership, (2) ownership in common with another (as tenants in common), and (3) joint ownership with rights of survivorship (all owners share the property).
+If an individual owns property in their individual name, then that property passes pursuant to the terms of the individual's Will, or the rules of Iowa law if the individual did not have a Will.
+If an individual owns property as tenants in common with another individual, then the individual has a 1/2 interest in the property and that 1/2 interest passes pursuant to the terms of the individual's Will or pursuant to the rules of Iowa law if the individual did not have a Will.
+If the individual owns property as a joint tenant with another individual, then the surviving joint tenant becomes the owner of the property, even if the individual has a Will that states otherwise.
 No best form of property ownership exists because it varies based on the situation and piece of property.
 An attorney can advise you concerning the form of ownership most appropriate for a particular situation.